reddcoin-project/reddcoin-3.10/README.md

 -------

-Testing and code review is the bottleneck for development; we get more pull requests than we can review and test.
-Please be patient and help out, and remember this is a security-critical project where any mistake might cost people lots of money.
+Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
+Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.

 ### Automated Testing